redsugarKOn/danbooru-tag-scraper/README.md

 + Extraction of the most relevant descriptive content while removing redundant metadata
 + Real-time saving of results
 + Optional pre-filtering of non-General tags for special purposes
 + Segmenting known tag lists
++
+## Update

+**2025-7-1**
+Merge the tag filter and main functionality into `danbooru_scraper_M.py`, now allowing for multithreading processing and tag filtering through a single program.

+---

 ## System Requirements